 Upfront Fees v.
 Pure Consumer Protection Info

-These timeshare con-artists will tell you that you need to pay thousands in upfront fees and you must pay it all TODAY, based upon a fallacious promise to sell that won’t outlive the tiny duration of their fake company.
+These timeshare con-artists will tell you that you need to pay thousands in upfront fees and you must pay it all TODAY, based upon a fallacious promise to sell that in some cases won’t outlive the tiny duration of their fake company.
 Frequently these companies go in and out of business with new names and just simply deceive a whole new set of consumers.
-To learn more about this, please obtain a copy of our timeshare owners’ Survival Guidebook that is authored by a Timeshare Industry-Specific Consumer Protection Attorney, and freely given to timeshare owners as a complimentary consumer resource from
+To learn more about this, please obtain a copy of our timeshare owners’ Survival Guidebook that is authored by a Timeshare Industry-Specific Consumer Protection Attorney, and freely given to timeshare owners as a complimentary consumer resource from:

 The Abrams Firm, Consumer Protection Law since 2001

 Answering all the Needs of Timeshare Owners that have been identified by Consumer Protectorates,